RuneStone0/BitcoinTipping/README.md

-# Bitcoin Tipping - Tipping Jar Application
+# BitcoinTipping.Org - A Bitcoin Tipping Jar Application

 A Flask application for creating and managing digital tipping jars with SQLite database functionality.